 Song #483: Start Choppin’ by Dinosaur Jr.

 Dinosaur Jr. formed in the early 80s at the University of Massachusetts at Amherst.
 I mention this for no reason other than a personal tidbit…..Amherst has some interesting museums.
 We were planning on travelling there in 2020 before Covid came and ruined the party.
-We wanted to see The Eric Carle Musuem of Children’s literary art, The Dr. Seuss Museum, as well as The Norman Rockwell Museum.
+We wanted to see The Eric Carle Musuem of Picture Book Art, The Dr. Seuss Museum, as well as The Norman Rockwell Museum.
 One day we will travel again.
 But, for now, let me take you to Amherst during the time of Dinosaur Jr.